-It’s in the aromas from the chimneys and from Xanthi’s garlic plantations, the smell of the sea and the Rhodopi Mountains’ cool breeze.
-It’s also the mosaic of cultures, races and religions that come together here, creating a uniquely historic combination of people.
-It’s the colourful Carnival and festive open-air market.
-There’s a special ambience here and you can’t quite put your finger on it.
+It’s in the aromas from Xanthi’s chimneys and garlic plantations and in the smell of the sea and the cooling breeze of the Rodopi mountain range.
+It’s also the mix of cultures, races and religions that come together here, creating a unique combination of people.
+And it’s in the colourful carnival held at the beginning of Lent and in the open-air markets.
+There’s a special ambience in Xanthi, in northeastern Greece, that you can’t quite put your finger on.
 But you’ll feel it as soon as you arrive.
-Welcome to Xanthi.

 What to do in Xanthi

-Xanthi’s Old Town is glamorous and elegant.
-In the cobblestone streets and grand mansions of the wealthy tobacco merchants, you’ll find vestiges of a glorious era.
-Their stately multi-coloured homes have painted walls, wooden windows and blossom-filled gardens.
-Inside they’re decorated with tasteful, handmade furniture, stained glass windows and ornately carved doors.
+There’s a glamour and elegance to Xanthi’s Old Town.
+In the cobblestone streets and grand mansions of the former tobacco merchants, you’ll find vestiges of a once glorious era.
+The stately, multi-coloured homes have painted walls, wooden windows and blossom-filled gardens.
+Inside, the ones that have been restored are decorated with tasteful, handmade furniture, stained glass windows and ornately carved doors.
 Worth a visit are the Town Hall, built in 1830, the Municipal Gallery on Orpheus Street and the Folklore Museum of Xanthi

 Nature lovers will find their paradise here.
-From the source of the Nestos River until Abdera, and from there until Porto Lagos and Lake Vistonida, you’ll find a majestic blend of earth and water.
-The soil here in this corner of Greece is irrigated by the river’s fresh water.
-This then merges with the salty sea and between the reeds you’ll discover a refuge for rare birds, fish and other animals.
-Pure and peaceful, this scenery invites you into its serene embrace.
+Along the nearby Nestos River, you’ll find incredible scenery of mountain and sea.
+And as the river flows into Lake Vistonida and Porto Lagos, it merges with the salty sea and creates, between the reeds, a refuge for rare birds, fish and other animals.
+Pure and peaceful, the scenery invites you into its serene embrace.

 At Pomakohoria, a cluster of villages

 ‘Is this even Greece?’ you’ll wonder.
 At Pomakohoria – a cluster of interesting little villages – the unspoilt landscape has not been altered by surrounding influences, and nor have the people.
-Many locals, with their blond hair and blue eyes, see themselves as the descendents of the Agrianes, the army of elite warriors led by Alexander the Great.
-Today they live in the foothills of the Rhodopi Mountain range, hearts well and truly set on preserving their cultural identity.
+Living in the foothills of the Rhodopi mountain range, they hold on strong to their cultural identity.

 A colourful carnival

-Every year Xanthi hosts the most brilliant, beautiful and colourful carnival in northern Greece.
-All of the city’s cultural communities come together to celebrate and recreate old customs.
-Although the Carnival has evolved over the years, the combination of modern additions, tradition and folkore is what makes it so special.
+Every year, Xanthi hosts the most colourful carnival in northern Greece.
+All of the city’s communities come together to celebrate and recreate old customs.
+Although the carnival has evolved over the years, the combination of modern additions, tradition and folklore is what makes it so special.

 Hidden gems of Xanthi